Born: 1698, Wyke

 munion with the Congregation, The 15.
 Dec. being Fryday at night

-he alterd very much for the worse in an instant.
+much for the worse in an instant.

 His Wife perceiving it, asked him, if she Should